InfraSIM/docs/docs/obsoleted_rst/how_to_build.rst

 Simulating another vPDU
 ---------------------------------------------------------
 InfraSIM provided ServerTech and Panduit PDU simulation initially.
 InfraSIM also provided many utilities, interfaces for developers to build simulation solution for other physical PDUs.
-This sections walk through all steps required to build one simulation for other PDU infraSIM doesn't support yet.
+This sections walk through all steps required to build one simulation for other PDU InfraSIM doesn't support yet.

 #.
 How to retrieve data from physical PDU